Glutinous rice: Crackers

 In addition, glutinous rice dishes adapted from other cultures are just as easily available.
 Examples include kue moci (mochi, Japanese) and bacang (zongzi, Chinese).

 Japan

 In Japan, glutinous rice is known as mochigome (もち米).
 It is used in traditional dishes such as sekihan also known as Red bean rice, okowa, and ohagi.
-It may also be ground into mochiko (もち粉) a rice flour, used to make mochi (もち) which are known as sweet rice cakes.
-Mochi a traditional rice cake prepared for the Japanese New Year but also eaten year-round.
-Many different types of mochi exist from different regions, and they are normally flavoured with traditional ingredients red beans, water chestnuts, green tea and pickled cherry flowers.
+It may also be ground into mochiko (もち粉), a rice flour, used to make mochi (もち), a kind of sweet rice cake.
+Mochi is traditionally prepared for the Japanese New Year, but can also be eaten year-round.
+Many different types of mochi exist from different regions, and they are normally flavoured with traditional ingredients such as red beans, water chestnuts, green tea, and pickled cherry flowers.
 See also Japanese rice.